Get the latest in kids’ media, tech, and news right to your inbox

 We've identified 10 of the most violent games from the past year.
 This isn't an exhaustive list; rather, these are the standouts from our reviewers (who spend hundreds of hours playing and writing about the latest games on the market).
 Many of these titles are excellent, with star ratings of 4 and 5, with superior technical, visual, and plot design.
 However, all are games that should be kept solely for mature gamers.

 Each violent title is listed with alternatives from the same genre, so you have solid, less violent options for your kids.
 If you want absolutely no violence, check out our list of nonviolent video games as well as our list of Engaging Alternatives to Ultraviolent Games.
-Also, make sure you check out our reviews for the latest recommendations on the newest games.
+Also, make sure you read our reviews on the newest games.
+For more recommendations, check out the 10 Most Violent Video Games of 2016 (and What to Play Instead).

 The 10 Most Violent Games of the Year and What to Play Instead